What Are They?

 If you require further advice about navigating the challenging world of directors’ duties or are concerned that one or more individuals in your company are in breach of their duties, I encourage you to get in touch for an initial discussion.

-Abeer Sharma is a Solicitor in Hanne & Co’s Housing Law Team, specialising in litigation and dispute resolution.
+Abeer Sharma is a Solicitor in Hanne & Co’s litigation and dispute resolution team.